-Once mediation is scheduled, couples meet face-to-face, virtually or via phone, with Attorney Mediator Julie Ernst-Fortin.
+Once mediation is scheduled, couples meet by live video call with Attorney Mediator Julie Ernst.
 As a mediator, she helps each spouse determine their interests and what issues need to be resolved.
 Each spouse has the opportunity to speak confidentially about his or her concerns without their spouse present.
 Each issue is discussed until resolved.
 A written agreement is provided to the couple.
 When a divorce has already been filed in the court system, attorneys for each spouse often attend mediation.If attorneys are not present at mediation, each spouse has time to review the agreement with an attorney before it becomes binding.

 To schedule a mediation or get more information, go to our Start My Uncontested Divorce/Ask Questions page.